Glossary

 Blockchain Explorer

-Software that allows users to view all transactions and data exchanged on a given blockchain.
+Blockchain Explorer is a software tool that enables users to view all transactions and exchanged data on a specific blockchain.

 Bonding